-• it was weakest in the north (less manorialised and more pastoral)

-- strongest or most marked in southern England - about average (the mean) in the Midlands vi) As more small-holders acquired sufficient land to feed themselves, they less frequently resorted to markets, thus aggravating the fall in aggregate demand for foodstuffs.
+- it was weakest in the north (less manorialised and more pastoral) - strongest or most marked in southern England - about average (the mean) in the Midlands

-(4) Overall the contraction of demesne production was about 30%, and thus less than the overall, aggregate population decline, of at least 50% e) The Reaction to Changing Agricultural Prices: Landlords and Peasants i) While all grain prices fell (as did other agricultural prices) initially, from the late 1370s:
+(4) Overall the contraction of demesne production was about 30%, and thus less than the overall, aggregate population decline, of at least 50%.

-(5) Note: in many cases leases of demesne land (domain) were in the form of plough strips (as was customary in traditional Open Field farming) that were interspersed between and among the manorial lord's own plough strips.
+(5) Note: in many cases leases of demesne land (domain) were in the form of plough strips or furlongs (as was customary in traditional Open Field farming) that were interspersed between and among the manorial lord's own plough strips.